Back Fetish

 Prevalence & culture

-The back and shoulders are not among the most commonly reported body-part fetishes.
-Surveys of fetish interest are overwhelmingly dominated by feet: in the widely cited analysis of online fetish communities by Scorolli et al. (2007), feet accounted for about 47% of body-part foci, with body fluids and body size at roughly 9% each, hair at 7%, and muscles at 5%: leaving the torso and back a small residual share that does not appear as a named category at all.
+A back fetish is uncommon compared with the most-reported body-part interests, and it is rarely counted as its own category in research.
+Surveys of fetish interest are overwhelmingly dominated by feet: in the widely cited analysis of online fetish communities by Scorolli et al. (2007), feet accounted for about 47% of body-part foci, with body fluids and body size at roughly 9% each, hair at 7%, and muscles at 5% — leaving the torso and back a small residual share that does not appear as a named category at all.
 Dedicated communities are correspondingly small, the topic attracts little specific research, and so any prevalence figure for a back fetish is a rough estimate rather than a measured one.

 Safety, consent & law